Sylvia Cooke-Collis: Career

 Cooke-Collis studied at the Crawford Municipal School of Art under John Power.
 She subsequently trained with Mainie Jellett through a correspondence course.
 In 1937, she became a member of the Society of Dublin Painters.

 During the 1930s, 40, and 50s, Cooke-Collis exhibited her paintings in solo and group shows at Dublin Painters' Gallery, Grafton Gallery, Irish Exhibition of Living Art, Royal Hibernian Academy, Royal Ulster Academy, and The Water Colour Society of Ireland.

 Her work is featured in several Irish public collections, including Crawford Art Gallery, Highlanes Gallery, Limerick City Gallery of Art, The Model, and Waterford Gallery of Art.

 Death

 Sylvia Cooke-Collis died on 7 February 1973 and is buried alongside her husband at Ballyhooly.
-Their headstone was carved by the sculptor Seamus Murphy.
+Their headstone was carved by the sculptor Séamus Murphy.